uche-inyama/digital_twin/README.md

 | A5 LLM+RL+HITL   | ✅ | ✅ | ✅ | ✅ | ✅ |

 #### 6. Run the simulation
+Caveat: Create a results folder at the root of the project directory.
 - click ▶️ on AnyLogic to run the simulation

 #### 7. My results